basaltinc/crux/pattern-lab/source/_patterns/01-atoms/icons.md

 **Adding and generating icons**

 Add SVG files `images/icons/src/` to automatically add to this list.
-Use the Illustrator template at `images/icons/templates/` if you have any problems.